mbergins/focal_adhesions/README.txt

 	-data: used to hold the raw imaging data, along with config files controlling the options used for processing are stored here

-	-doc: in here you will find a latex document going into more depth on how the series of programs that make up the pipeline are arranged and what each program is responsible for
+	-doc: in here you will find a pdf document going into more depth on how the series of programs that make up the pipeline are arranged and what each program is responsible for